Getting To Mr. Right (a novel): The Editing Process by Carol Balawyder

 Thank you Thelma for such a professional and thorough editing job and for elevating my novel.

-“I also really, really like your choice of words and how economical you are compared to me.
+“I really, really like your choice of words and how economical you are compared to me.
 It reads more smoothly.
 For example, you replaced ‘put myself through the torture’ by the word ‘endure.’ ”

 “You’re also good at showing, not telling as in: At eight forty-five, he dropped me off at my doorstep.
 I knew the exact time because I had been glancing at my watch all evening.”